Now in Italy for summer · London & Sardinia · @elyadangelo

 Slowing down is not the same as doing less.
 It is doing the things that matter with more attention.
 It is why I travel the way I do, why I keep my wardrobe small, why I would rather have five products I love than fifty I tolerate.

-If any of that resonates, the rest of this little world is built on the same idea: the way I travel, the way I dress, and the way I keep my routine simple.
+If any of that resonates, the rest of this little world is built on the same idea: the way I travel, and the quiet of Lake Como and the Sardinian coast.

 Keep reading